 Don’t take this class.
 This class is not an incubator.
 At times you will learn by seeing how previous classes solved the same class of problem by looking at their slides, notes and blogs.

-Your slides, notes and findings will be publicly shared (see examples from previous classes).
+Your slides, notes and findings will be publicly shared.

 If you are still concerned about your Intellectual Property, please email us and we’ll help you make a decision.